Stacy Malone, Esq.

 National Director of Training and Technical Assistance

-Jessica Mindlin, Esq. is the Victim Rights Law Center’s National Director of Training and Technical Assistance.
-She directs the VRLC’s national Technical Assistance projects and manages the VRLC’s Portland, Oregon, office which provides legal services sexual assault survivors in Clackamas, Multnomah, and Washington counties.
-Jessica has trained thousands of advocates, lawyers, health care providers, law enforcement officers, U.S. Military personnel, and other victim service providers across the United States, as well as in the Middle East and Latin America, on how to effectively identify and use the law to meet sexual assault survivors’ most urgent needs.
+Jessica Mindlin, Esq. is the Victim Rights Law Center’s National Director of Training and Technical Assistance, and Director of VRLC’s Oregon office.
+Jessica has trained thousands of advocates, lawyers, health care providers, law enforcement officers, military personnel, and other victim service providers across the United States, as well as in the Middle East, Latin America, and Eastern Caribbean.
 Her expertise on privacy issues for survivors has been recognized by the Office on Violence Against Women and the Office for Victims of Crime.
-Jessica also serves as an Adjunct Professor of Law at both Lewis and Clark and Louisiana State University law schools.
-Before joining the VRLC, Jessica served as the Senior Staff Attorney and clinical instructor for NCVLI and Lewis and Clark Law School, as a statewide support attorney for the Oregon Law Center and Legal Aid Services of Oregon, as coordinator for the Oregon Supreme Court-Oregon State Bar Task Force on Gender Fairness, and as Legal Access Project Director for the Oregon Coalition Against Domestic and Sexual Violence (OCADSV).
-Prior to law school, Jessica worked as a rape victim advocate, a counselor, a legal advocate for battered women, a counselor for runaway youth, and a waitress.
-Jessica has been honored by the Oregon Daily Journal of Commerce as a Leader in the Law, was the 2013 recipient of Transition Project’s Women’s Leadership Award, and OCADSV’s Midori Hamilton Award.
-Jessica serves on the editorial board of the Sexual Assault Report and on the Board of Directors of the Oregon Attorney General’s Sexual Assault Task Force.
-She was a founding member of CounterQuo, a national campaign to change the status quo on how we examine and respond to sexual assault.
+Jessica has served as an Adjunct Professor, teaching on sexual violence and the law, at both Lewis and Clark and Louisiana State University law schools.
+Before joining VRLC, she was the Senior Staff Attorney and clinical instructor for Lewis and Clark Law School’s NCVLI; a statewide support attorney for the Oregon Law Center and Legal Aid Services; Coordinator for the Oregon Supreme Court-Oregon State Bar Task Force on Gender Fairness; and Legal Access Project Director for the Oregon Coalition Against Domestic and Sexual Violence.
+She has worked as an advocate for domestic violence and sexual assault survivors, an alternatives worker with indigent youth and adult criminal defendants, a residential counselor for runaway youth, and a waitress.
+Jessica has been honored with the NSVRC Visionary Voice (2018), Transition Project’s Women’s Leadership Award (2013), Oregon Daily Journal of Commerce Leader in the Law (2011), and OCADSV 30th Anniversary honoree and Midori Hamilton Award (2008).
+She was also a founding member of CounterQuo, a national campaign to change the status quo on how we examine and respond to sexual assault.
 Jessica has been active in the movement to end gender-based violence since the 1970s.

 Colby Bruno, Esq.